 Finding talent is getting harder, under-charging for our labor is a problem, as is focusing too much on box revenues.
 There are answers.

 Today, for most integrators, sales are strong and profits are flowing again.
-According to CEPro, revenues are up 8%.
+Revenues are up.
 They also highlight obstacles to our profitability.
 They point out that finding talent is getting harder, under-charging for our labor is a problem, as is focusing too much on box revenues.
 As an industry, we’ve been talking about these concerns for years!

 We’ve all experienced these issues in one form or another.
 The consumer pushes back because of an implicit belief that the value is in the boxes, so many firms discount or work within under-quoted, fixed-labor timelines.
 This practice hides the reality that, ironically, the primary value is the people, not the boxes.